Low vision: basics, diagnostics & support measures

 You will receive the following training points for this course

-• Occupational Therapy Association (EVS): 1 teaching unit
+• Ergotherapy Association (EVS): 1 teaching unit

 • physioswiss: 1 teaching unit

-• Occupational therapy association: 2 teaching units
+• Ergotherapy Association: 2 teaching units

-• Physiotherapy association: 2 teaching units
+• Physiotherapy Association: 2 teaching units

 • German Association for Health Sports and Sports Therapy (DVGS): 2 teaching units